Metadrop/soft_length_limit/README.txt

 elements which should be excluded from having a counter, although they have a defined maxlength, i.e. date fields, autocomplete fields etc. could be added here.

+* The icons for this came from Creative Commons Attribution 3.0 Unported License, and they came from http://icomoon.io/#icons free package.